shuup/shuup-guide/source/payment-and-shipping.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. Navigate to the Service Providers admin page by clicking `Service Providers` under the `Payment and Shipping` category from the Shoop Admin menu.
+1. Navigate to the Service Providers admin page by clicking `Service Providers` under the `Payment and Shipping` category from the Shuup Admin menu.

    .. image:: payment-and-shipping/service-providers-menu.png